dustinpfister/canvas-examples/forpost/canvas-example-clock-basic/README.md

 ## /lib folder

 The lib folder contains the clock.js file that can be used to create a clock object, and a draw.js file that is used to redner the state of that object to a canvas element.
+It also contains a utils.js file with some common functions I use in many other canvas examples.

 ## main.js, and index.html